Team

 -

-Art Writing and Programme Coordinator
+Art Writing and Programmes Coordinator

 nell@phileas.artNell Hargrove (born 2000) is an art historian and holds a BA (Hons.) in German and History of Art from the University of Exeter, England.
 Following work experience in Mecklenburg-Vorpommern, Germany, where she worked to restore historic buildings, she had a six-month internship at Phileas in 2023 and was able to gain experience in all aspects of the organization's activities.
 Her bachelor’s dissertation considered national representation and spatial enchantment at the 1873 Vienna World’s Fair.
 During her studies, she interned at the Royal Albert Memorial Museum, Exeter.